TomHarrop/ird-5acc-paper/notes/dot_points.md

 ## Introduction

 * evo devo and gene expression
+* transcription factors / evolution of gene regulation
 * domestication and gene expression (maize, tomato transcriptomes)
 * details about rice domestication
 * **aims**:
-    - changes in phenotype, gene expression and metabolism caused by / associated with domestication
+    - changes in phenotype, gene expression caused by / associated with domestication
     - common genes that respond to selection in different domestications
-    - genes underlying the branching process in oryza spp.
+    - evolution of transcription factor family expression
+    - does selection for the same phenotype affect expression of the same genes / sets of genes

 ## Results/discussion